na-na-hi/renget/archive/lcbguide.md

 ## Farming
 **1. What is the best way to farm?**
 You can farm as much as you want if you have the Enkephalin (energy) or Lunacy to spend on Enkephalin Modules.
+One Module is equivalent to 20 Enkephalin.
 The most efficient way to farm is by doing your dailies, collecting all the weekly bonuses, and doing a set amount of MD2 normal runs every day.
 You can do multiple a day if you really want to, but be careful not to get burnt out.

 **2. Is it worth spending Lunacy on Enkephalin refills?**
 Yes, especially if you have the Battle Pass.
-You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-60 Battle Pass level.
+You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-60 Battle Pass bonuses.
 This means that you can spend Lunacy directly on Egoshards.
 The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
 It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin.
 This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
 From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and and farming a 000 is cheaper than a 10-roll - 1292 Lunacy for a 000.
 Note that subsequent refills cost extra Lunacy.

 In other words - yes, you really can farm every Identity and E.G.O in the game.